liferay/clay/clayui.com/content/docs/get-started/how-to-read-this-documentation.md

 ---
-title: 'How to read this documentation'
+title: 'How to Read This Documentation'
 description: 'The status of each package is shown in the corresponding documentation'
 order: 3
 ---